CodehubX/gapps-remover/Readme.md

 The goal is to switch from Gapps to NanoMod, to remove all Google services (except Coregms.apk and Webview [cause there important]) to get control pack to you!

+**Please backup or do a full backup via recovery before you install it.**

 How does it work?
 =================